-The 3D scanner is a wonderful device.
-Based on 3D scanning technologies such as laser triangulation or structured light, these scanners can create whole 3D models based on physical objects in just seconds!
-Moreover, with a bit of DIY skill you can cheaply build your own DIY 3D scanner — though most would rather buy a scanner that works out the box.
+3D scanners are changing how we make, design, and see the world.
+Based on 3D scanning technologies such as laser triangulation or structured light scanning, these scanners create entire 3D models based on physical objects in just seconds!
+With a bit of DIY skill you can cheaply build your own DIY 3D scanner — though most would rather buy a high quality 3D scanner that works out the box.

 We used criteria such as scan quality and price-performance ratio as well as any personal feedback the team had on the scanners.
 We grouped the scanners by price range: cheap 3D scanners under $1,000; medium priced 3D scanners under $10,000; and industrial 3D scanners over $10,000.